moyano83/Designing-Data-Intensive-Applications/README.md

     but cannot cause the monotonic clock to jump forward or backward

-In a distributed system, using a monotonic clock for measuring elapsed time (e.g., timeouts) is usually fine, because it doesn't assume any synchronization between different nodes’ clocks and is not sensitive to slight inaccuracies of measurement.
+In a distributed system, using a monotonic clock for measuring elapsed time (e.g., timeouts) is usually fine, because it doesn't assume any synchronization between different nodes' clocks and is not sensitive to slight inaccuracies of measurement.

 ### Clock Synchronization and Accuracy